sjpierce/CSTAT.RR2025/README.md

     - `Slides.html`: These are the slides used during the presentation.
   - `.gitignore`: This file tells Git what files to ignore and omit from synchronizing with the main repository on GitHub.
+  - `_brand.yml`: This file contains color palette, font, and logo settings for CSTAT branding that get applied across slides and other outputs.
   - `_quarto.yml`: This is a Quarto metadata file containing project-level YAML code that will be inherited by Quarto scripts in this folder or its subfolders.